NataliaHartonoFung/Bees-Algorithm-Decision-Making-Module-Digital-Twins/README.md

 The code in MATLAB version 2020a.

 # To run the code
-Run the "Main" and input your parameters for quality, number of runs, and distance.
+Run the "Main" and then choose the algorithms (BA, BA2 or BAF).
+Input your parameters for quality (choose 0 to 1), number of runs, and distance.